William Blathwayt: Political career

-In October 1686, Blaythwayt became a Clerk of the Privy Council in Ordinary.
+In October 1686, Blathwayt became a Clerk of the Privy Council in Ordinary.
 He became the secretary of the Privy Council's committee on trade and foreign plantations — in effect, colonial under-secretary.
 It was in this capacity that he became a key figure in American affairs.
 He was responsible for establishing the charter of the Crown colony of the Province of Massachusetts Bay, the predecessor of the state of Massachusetts.
 He did much to promote trade in America and benefited considerably from gifts and bribes received in connection with his office (as was the usual practice in his day).
 His rise was noted by many of his contemporaries; the diarist John Evelyn commended him as "very dexterous in business" and as one who had "raised himself by his industry from very moderate circumstances."
-On 23 December 1686, he married Mary Wynter, daughter of John Wynter of Dyrham Park.

-Blaythwayt was a witness for the prosecution at the Trial of the Seven Bishops in 1688 and he lost the politically sensitive post as secretary at war after the Glorious Revolution.
+Blathwayt was a witness for the prosecution at the Trial of the Seven Bishops in 1688 and he lost the politically sensitive post as secretary at war after the Glorious Revolution.
 He was restored to the post in May 1689 and held it to 1704.

-Blaythwayt was returned as a Whig Member of Parliament for Bath in 1693 and held the seat until 1710.
+Blathwayt was returned as a Whig Member of Parliament for Bath in 1693 and held the seat until 1710.
 He was appointed Lord of Trade in 1696, holding the post until 1707.

-Blathwayt retired to Dyrham in 1710 (his wife had died in 1691).
-He remained there until his death on 16 August 1717 and was buried in the local churchyard.
+Blathwayt retired to Dyrham in 1710 (his wife had died in 1691), remaining there until his death.

+Personal life

+On 23 December 1686, he married Mary Wynter (1650–1691), daughter of John Wynter of Dyrham Park and the former Frances Gerrard.
+Before her death in 1691, they were the parents of four sons and one daughter, including: